 NOTE 2—The APs that are part of a colocated AP set and that are operating on the same channel might form a co-hosted basic service set identifier (BSSID) set or multiple BSSID set.

-compressed basic service set identifier (BSSID): A 32-bit Basic Service Set (BSS) identifier derived from a BSSID or a transmitted BSSID as defined in 29.5.2 (Compressed BSSID).
+compressed basic service set identifier (BSSID): [compressed BSSID] A 32-bit Basic Service Set (BSS) identifier derived from a BSSID or a transmitted BSSID as defined in 29.5.2 (Compressed BSSID).

-concealed groupcast with retries (GCR) frame: A group addressed frame that is transmitted using the aggregate medium access control (MAC) service data unit (A-MSDU) format with the destination address (DA) field set to the GCR concealment address.
+concealed groupcast with retries (GCR) frame: [concealed GCR frame] A group addressed frame that is transmitted using the aggregate medium access control (MAC) service data unit (A-MSDU) format with the destination address (DA) field set to the GCR concealment address.

-contention based access period (CBAP): The time period in the data transfer interval (DTI) of a directional multi-gigabit (DMG) basic service set (BSS) during which enhanced distributed channel access (EDCA) is used.
+contention based access period: [CBAP] The time period in the data transfer interval (DTI) of a directional multi-gigabit (DMG) basic service set (BSS) during which enhanced distributed channel access (EDCA) is used.

-controlled access phase (CAP): A time period during which the hybrid coordinator (HC) maintains control of the medium.
+controlled access phase: [CAP] A time period during which the hybrid coordinator (HC) maintains control of the medium.
 It might span multiple consecutive hybrid coordination function (HCF) controlled channel access (HCCA) transmission opportunities (TXOPs).

-data physical layer (PHY) protocol data unit (PPDU): A PPDU containing at least one medium access control (MAC) service data unit (MSDU) or fragment of an MSDU.
+data physical layer (PHY) protocol data unit (PPDU): [data PPDU] A PPDU containing at least one medium access control (MAC) service data unit (MSDU) or fragment of an MSDU.

 deep sleep mode: A mesh power management mode with respect to a neighbor peer mesh station (STA) in which a mesh STA alternates between awake and doze states and is not expected to receive beacons from this neighbor peer mesh STA.

-delivery traffic indication map (DTIM) beacon: A Beacon frame or an S1G Beacon frame after which any buffered group addressed bufferable units (BUs) are transmitted.
+delivery traffic indication map (DTIM) beacon: [DTIM beacon] A Beacon frame or an S1G Beacon frame after which any buffered group addressed bufferable units (BUs) are transmitted.

-delivery traffic indication map (DTIM) interval: The interval between the consecutive target beacon transmission times (TBTTs) of DTIM beacons.
+delivery traffic indication map (DTIM) interval: [DTIM interval] The interval between the consecutive target beacon transmission times (TBTTs) of DTIM beacons.
 The value, expressed in time units, is equal to the product of the value in the Beacon Interval field and the value in the DTIM Period field.

 NOTE 1—If the AP corresponds to a nontransmitted BSSID in a multiple BSSID set, the DTIM Period field is the one contained in the Multiple BSSID-Index element carried in the nontransmitted BSSID profile for that AP.
 Otherwise, the DTIM Period field is the one contained in the TIM element carried in the Beacon frame or S1G Beacon frame transmitted by that AP.